flatpak/flatpak.github.io/source/apps.html.haml.markdown

   ## <a name="pitivi"></a>Pitivi

   Multiple versions of the [Pitivi video editor](http://www.pitivi.org/) are available as Flatkpaks, including stable, 0.96 and master.
-These require the 3.20 version of the org.gnome.Platform runtime.
 The Pitivi Flatpak repository can be added by downloading and installing a repository file:

   <pre>
   <span class="unselectable">$ </span>flatpak remote-add --from pitivi http://flatpak.pitivi.org/pitivi.flatpakrepo